tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the TLS Record Protocol and the TLS Handshake Protocol.
 However, TLS must run over a reliable transport channel -- typically TCP {{RFC0793}}.

-There are applications that utilize UDP {{RFC0768}} as a transport and to offer communication security protection for those applications the Datagram Transport Layer Security (DTLS) protocol has been designed.
+There are applications that use UDP {{RFC0768}} as a transport and to offer communication security protection for those applications the Datagram Transport Layer Security (DTLS) protocol has been designed.
 DTLS is deliberately designed to be as similar to TLS as possible, both to minimize new security invention and to